MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2019

+- White Noise Analysis of Neural Networks. [[paper]](https://arxiv.org/abs/1912.12106) [[code]](https://github.com/aliborji/WhiteNoiseAnalysis)
+  - Ali Borji, Sikun Lin. *ICLR 2020*
+  - Digest: A white noise analysis of modern deep neural networks is presented to unveil their biases at the whole network level or the single neuron level.
+Our analysis is based on two popular and related methods in psychophysics and neurophysiology namely classification images and spike triggered analysis.

 - Linear Mode Connectivity and the Lottery Ticket Hypothesis. [[paper]](https://arxiv.org/abs/1912.05671)
   - Jonathan Frankle, Gintare Karolina Dziugaite, Daniel M. Roy, Michael Carbin. *ICML 2020*
   - Digest: We introduce "instability analysis," which assesses whether a neural network optimizes to the same, linearly connected minimum under different samples of SGD noise.
 We find that standard vision models become "stable" in this way early in training.
 From then on, the outcome of optimization is determined to within a linearly connected region.